 The increased demand for online shopping is great for retailers.
 But it’s also come with an increased supply; the market is more competitive than ever.
-Which means it’s harder than ever to get shoppers to your website browsing your products.
+This means it’s harder than ever to get shoppers to your website to browse your products.

 Given how difficult it is to get shoppers in, it’s vital to maintain healthy conversion rates.
 Unfortunately, abandoned carts are a major issue for nearly all small eCommerce businesses.
 But don’t despair!
 There are some easy ways to optimize your eCommerce site and reduce abandoned carts.
 Once you make the changes, measure your success and see the difference they made in your final sales.